People

 Dr. Jesse Borden, Postdoctoral associate

-Dr. Borden is investigating spatial variation in coat color in gray squirrel as part of our NSF project on urban evolution.
+Dr. Borden investigated spatial variation in coat color in gray squirrel as part of our NSF project on urban evolution.
+Dr. Borden is now an ecologist with Great Ecology.

 Sam Dennenberg, Research technician

-Sam is leading field work on an experiment to test for differential attack rates by predators on color morphs of eastern gray squirrels in urban and rural environments.
+Sam led field work on an experiment to test for differential attack rates by predators on color morphs of eastern gray squirrels in urban and rural environments.

-Calvin, Chidalu, and James are using behavioral trials in the field to compare antipredator behavior bewteen color morphs of eastern gray squirrels in different environmental contexts of the urban landscape.
+Summer research teams in 2023 and 2024 that used behavioral trials in the field to compare antipredator behavior bewteen color morphs of eastern gray squirrels in different environmental contexts of the urban landscape.

-Ruben Navarro, Devon Adams, and Hannah Huston (undergraduate students)
+Ruben Navarro, Devon Adams, and Hannah Huston (summer undergraduate researchers)

 Ruben, Devon, and Hannah compared ectoparasite loads between color morphs of eastern gray squirrels as part of the HWS Summer Research Program in 2022.